kosperera/articles/2016-11-05-js-utility-belt-library.md

 }
 ```

-You'd be amazed how intense it is to enable both namespace and prototype options as they do in <mark>C# extension methods</mark>.
+You'd be amazed how tricky it is to enable both namespace and prototype options as they do in <mark>C# extension methods</mark>.
 The [Underscore.String][gh-underscore-str] library has [mixin for `String` types][gist-mixin-string], so I'm gonna go ahead and break out that same script and use on my utility script.
 Excellent.

 [glossary-mixin]: https://developer.mozilla.org/en-US/docs/Glossary/Mixin
 [glossary-closure]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures